All pages

 Prerequisites

-• A Linux host with a x86 AMD processor
+• A Linux host with a x86 AMD processor for all PAM capabilities

-• docker and docker-compose installed (see Docker Install for help)
+• docker and docker compose installed (see Docker Install for help)

 Create a Gateway